lgf2111/GogoBot/README.md

 # GogoBot
-Discord bot that notifies when next episode of an anime series releases in gogoanime.film
+Discord bot that notifies when next episode of an anime series releases in gogoanime.gg